trcz/spamfilter/README.md

 I've sampled 962 mails, spam:ham ratio is 1:1
 About 66% (644) mails are training set, the rest (314) will be used for testing
 I've preprocessed data manually
+Mails directories are in .rar due to upload limits

 **To-do list:**
 [-] automatize preprocessing
 [+] import mails' bodies